Long-range transverse momentum correlations and radial flow in Pb$-$Pb collisions at the LHC with ALICE

 {\ensuremath{e^{+}e^{-}}} {\ensuremath{\pi^{+}}\xspace} {\ensuremath{\pi^{-}}\xspace} {\ensuremath{\rm{K}^{+}}\xspace} {\ensuremath{\rm{K}^{-}}\xspace} {\ensuremath{\rm\overline{p}}\xspace} {\ensuremath{{\rm K}^{0}_{\rm{S}}}\xspace} {\ensuremath{\Lambda}\xspace} {\ensuremath{\overline{\Lambda}}\xspace} {\ensuremath{\Omega^-}\xspace} {\ensuremath{\overline{\Omega}^+}\xspace} {\ensuremath{\Xi^-}\xspace} {\ensuremath{\overline{\Xi}^+}\xspace} {\ensuremath{\Xi^{\pm}}\xspace} {\ensuremath{\Omega^{\pm}}\xspace} {\ensuremath{^{\rm o}}\xspace}

 The study of collective behavior in high-energy heavy-ion collisions provides insights into the properties of the quark--gluon plasma (QGP), the deconfined state of quarks and gluons predicted by Quantum Chromodynamics (QCD)~\cite{Shuryak:1978ij, Shuryak:1980tp, Bass:1998vz, Cleymans:1985wb}.
-A key experimental signature of collectivity is the emergence of long-range correlations in azimuthal angle and pseudorapidity among produced particles, reflecting response of the medium to the initial-state conditions~\cite{Ollitrault:1992bk, Reisdorf:1997fx, Voloshin:2008dg, Armesto:2004pt, PHOBOS:2008cdq, STAR:2009ngv, CMS:2011cqy, ALICE:2011svq}.
+A key experimental signature of collectivity is the emergence of long-range correlations in azimuthal angle and pseudorapidity among produced particles, reflecting the response of the medium to the initial-state conditions~\cite{Ollitrault:1992bk, Reisdorf:1997fx, Voloshin:2008dg, Armesto:2004pt, PHOBOS:2008cdq, STAR:2009ngv, CMS:2011cqy, ALICE:2011svq}.
 The long-range azimuthal correlations arise from the initial spatial anisotropies, translated into momentum anisotropy by pressure gradients during the hydrodynamic expansion of the QCD medium~\cite{Ollitrault:1992bk, Voloshin:2008dg, Ollitrault:2023wjk}.
 Experiments at the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC) have measured these correlations across different systems and energies~\cite{STAR:2000ekf, PHENIX:2004vcz, ALICE:2010suc, ALICE:2011ab, ATLAS:2012at, CMS:2013wjq, ALICE:2016ccg, PHENIX:2018lia}.
-Hydrodynamic models, which assume local thermal equilibrium, reproduce these measurements and constrain the transport coefficients and the equation of state of the system produced in heavy-ion collisions~\cite{Heinz:2013th, Gale:2013da, Moreland:2018gsh, Gardim:2019brr, HotQCD:2014kol}.
+Hydrodynamic models, which assume local thermal equilibrium and use a lattice QCD (LQCD)–based equation of state (EOS), reproduce these measurements and help constrain the transport coefficients of the system produced in heavy-ion collisions~\cite{Heinz:2013th, Gale:2013da, Moreland:2018gsh, Gardim:2019brr, HotQCD:2014kol}.